 When traveling outside the U.S., please make sure you locate all of your immigration documents prior to your departure and make sure your most recent visa document (I-20, DS-2019, I-797, etc) has a valid travel signature.
 Be sure to check that your entry visa and passport are still valid as well.
 If either of these documents have expired, you will need to make plans to have them renewed in advance of your travel.
 Failure to have all required documents may jeopardize your ability to re-enter the U.S.

-If you need to receive documents from ISSO, please see our webpage on receiving immigration documents via eShipGlobal for instructions.
+If you need the ISSO to ship a new document to you internationally, please see our webpage on shipping immigration documents via eShipGlobal for instructions.

 Travel Within the U.S.

 We recommend that you carry your valid, unexpired passport with a visa stamp, your I-20 or DS-2019, and your EAD card (if you are on OPT) while you are traveling within the U.S. to prove that you have legal status.
 If you are traveling within 100 miles of a U.S. border, this is a requirement as you may be stopped by a member of Customs and Border Protection or law enforcement.
 You do not need a valid travel signature on your I-20 or DS-2019 while traveling within the U.S. For travel by air, it is required that you have official photo identification which could include a passport, driver’s license or state ID.

 Canadian citizens do not require an entry visa to enter the U.S. from Canada, but do require an I-20 (F visa) or DS-2019 (J visa).
 All Canadian citizens are required to show a passport to enter the United States.

 Those entering the U.S. to study should request F-1 status at the border and must show the Form I-20 or Form DS-2019 and supporting financial documentation to the immigration officer at the port of entry.

 Be sure to check your electronic I-94 to make sure that the I-94 was properly noted with F-1, D/S or J-1 D/S.